slyeet03/spoify/README.md

 # Spoify
-> [!IMPORTANT]
-> This project is discontinued due to new changes in [Spotify's API Policy](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api).

 This is a Rust project that implements a Spotify client within your terminal.
 It allows you to browse and interact with Spotify directly from the command line.
 ![](screenshots/idle_state_spoify.png)
 ![](screenshots/liked_song_spoify.png)